Think of SGL as a puzzle without a fixed start or end.

 LESSON 3,3 – Give concrete examples of what values AI will demand as we rapidly approach a “one-third society,” where a small elite holds power, while the rest either grow up or approach the end of their lives.

-LESSON 4,1 – reveals why leaders shouldn’t try to change who they are—but instead, understand and own their natural decision profile. .Real leadership starts with self-awareness. – Ask yourself when you most experience yourself as a Warrior / Fast and fact-oriented, or as a Helper / listening and consensus-oriented?
+LESSON 4,1 – Find your Decision Color, – under stress, and understand your own natural decision tree position. -Real leadership starts with self-awareness. – Ask yourself when you most experience yourself as a Quick decision maker or as a Thorough and consensus oriented decision maker.

 between “everything that changes” and the unchanging nature of humanity. – The ”unique methodology makes SGL both timeless and relevant— everyone will recognize something, and many will find a lot!